GAIA-UNIL/G2S/CODE_REVIEW_REPORT.md

 ### U-1: DirectMeasure and FullMeasure devices appear unused

 - Severity: Medium
-- File/location: `src/DirectMeasureCPUThreadDevice.cpp`, `include/DirectMeasureCPUThreadDevice.hpp`, `src/FullMesaureCPUThreadDevice.cpp`, `include/FullMeasureCPUThreadDevice.hpp`, `build/c++-build/Makefile:24-68`
+- File/location: `src/DirectMeasureCPUThreadDevice.cpp`, `include/DirectMeasureCPUThreadDevice.hpp`, `src/FullMeasureCPUThreadDevice.cpp`, `include/FullMeasureCPUThreadDevice.hpp`, `build/c++-build/Makefile:24-68`
 - Description: These device classes are compiled into dependency files but not linked into default targets, and `rg` found no constructor use outside their own definitions.
-- Evidence: Default targets link `CPUThreadDevice`, `OpenCLGPUDevice`, and `AcceleratorDevice`; no target includes `DirectMeasureCPUThreadDevice.o` or `FullMesaureCPUThreadDevice.o`.
+- Evidence: Default targets link `CPUThreadDevice`, `OpenCLGPUDevice`, and `AcceleratorDevice`; no target includes `DirectMeasureCPUThreadDevice.o` or `FullMeasureCPUThreadDevice.o`.
 - Impact: Maintenance burden remains for code that is not exercised.
 DirectMeasure also contains correctness risks if later re-enabled.
 - Suggested fix: Confirm whether these are planned features.
 If not, remove source/header files and references.
 If yes, wire them behind tests and build targets.
 - Removal risk: Needs verification.
 External consumers may include these headers even if this repository does not.